top of page

 Graston techniques, myofascial release, and manual therapy can be used to restore tissue and joint mobility.
 Postural stress, life stressors and alignment may need to be addressed to achieve optimal results.
 In addition, low level aerobic activities have also been shown to help decrease chronic pain over time.

-Using multiple strategies, you can learn to manage your symptoms can improve your quality of life.
+Using multiple strategies, you can learn to manage your symptoms and can improve your quality of life.
 Each person’s journey will be unique in their recovery.

 Schedule a visit to start your journey to wellness.